-ELT5331 - English Language and Culture (Technology) 10 CREDITS
+ELT5331 - English Language and Culture (English for Social Networking & Technology) 10 CREDITS

-English Language and Culture (Technology) explores social and cultural practices in online spaces with a focus on language development.
-With the aim of developing language skills, students are introduced to different digital practices and will acquire transferrable skills related to technology.
+English Language and Culture (English for Social Networking & Technology) explores social and cultural practices in online and digital spaces with a focus on language development.
+It looks at how different social media, web-based and mobile technologies, are used as communication spaces to create interactive dialogue.
+With the aim of developing language skills, students are introduced to different digital practices and will acquire a range of transferable skills.

 The module will be working towards the outcomes of:

--the linguistic study of the genres associated with technology, like web-based media, wikis, blogs as well as chatrooms, texting and social networking.
+-the linguistic study of the genres associated with social networking.

--the encouragement of language learning through the themes and issues raised in the use of the technologies and how they can be used for language learning and practise.
+-the encouragement of language learning through the themes and issues raised in the use of social media and how they can be used for language learning and practise.

 -to facilitate the improvement of discussion, digital literacy and online writing skills.